iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

         - Document any known limitations clearly, and avoid wording or UI patterns that suggest the result is equally reliable for everyone under all conditions.

 - **Evidence package (what you keep)**
-  A structured “evidence dossier” that makes AI features **reviewable, defensible, and consistent** across product, quality assurance (QA), support, and (where relevant) app-store review.
+  A structured “evidence dossier” that makes AI features **reviewable, defensible, and consistent** across product, quality assurance (QA — testing), support, and (where relevant) app-store review.
 Typical contents:

   - **Intended use and boundaries (what it is / is not)**
     A short statement of purpose and limits — e.g., “wellness estimate / informational feedback” and explicit non-use (not diagnosis, not treatment guidance, not emergency detection).